Experienced Child Custody Lawyers in San Antonio

 Our child custody attorneys will assertively advocate for your rights as a parent.
 We make sure that the best interests of your children are protected and you are able to spend a fair amount of time with your kids.

 We represent you at all stages of custody matters, beginning with initial negotiations with the other parent.
 It’s representation individually tailored to your circumstances.
-Our attorneys have over 30 years of combined experience practicing family law, so we’re prepared to handle all types of child custody cases.
+Our attorneys have over 30 years of combined experience practicing family law, so we’re prepared to handle all types of child custody and child support cases.
 Whatever the circumstances of your case, we’ve handled it before.

 Legal Assistance That Makes Sense

 Legal jargon often makes custody agreements unnecessarily confusing in an already stressful time of your life.
 We will coach you through the details of your case and the correct terminology so you can navigate the process in an open and discerning manner.

 Sometimes parents can agree on a custody plan, but even uncontested custody cases need a knowledgeable guide.
 We’ll make sure all the correct steps are taken to secure the best possible outcome, regardless of the contested or uncontested status of your case.
 Contact Bineham & Gillen.

 How Courts Decide to Award Custody

 There are several key factors that are included in a court’s decision to award custody.
 The first and foremost factor is the health of the child and the health of the parents.
 The courts will also take into consideration who was the primary caregiver of the child.
 Other factors will include the location a child would be living at, a parent’s ability to care for the child on an emotional level and whether there is a history of domestic or substance abuse.

 In cases where the child is 12 years or older, the child has the option to speak to the judge about their parental preferences.
 Our legal representation can help you establish yourself as a qualified caretaker while maintaining a good relationship with your child.